JonasGruenwald/spectator/README.md

 The standalone spectator application is available as a docker image via `ghcr.io/jonasgruenwald/spectator`, and as an escript via the [releases page](https://github.com/JonasGruenwald/spectator/releases).

-First, ensure your application has an Erlang name and cookie set, for example by setting the `ERL_FLAGS` environment variable before your Gleam application is started:
+First, ensure your application has an Erlang name and cookie set, for example by setting the `ERL_FLAGS` environment variable before your application is started:

 ```sh
 ERL_FLAGS="-sname myapp -setcookie mycookie"